Learn how Community Sponsorship Groups are making the most out of this free app

 - If you are unhappy with it, or it needs tidying up, click again on the arrows at the top.
 You will now see on the left the English translation and on the right the Arabic.
 Make whatever changes you wish to the English version.
 Then repeat the whole process, reverse translating until you get an English version of the Arabic you are happy with.

-This will tell you what the person reading the Arabic will read, and hence they too will read something you are happy with (do not be too perfectionist!
+This will tell you what the person reading the Arabic will read, and hence they too will read something you are happy with (do not be too much of a perfectionist!
 A good enough translation is, well, good enough.)

 - When you have a translation you are happy with, make a copy of the Arabic by clicking on the copy icon at the bottom right (the ‘two pages’).

 - Your copy can now be pasted into another document, email or WhatsApp.

 - At any time you want to check your translation, simply copy it and paste it into GT again for checking.